 Key deliverable Delivered to date Sept 2021 March 2022 Sept 2022 2023 Beyond 2023 Business Solutions As well as changes to our Infrastructure and the way we transform our business, we need to position our line of business systems to be an engine for change.
-Payment Gateway Upgrade.
-Project to migrate the Barclaycard payment gateway from 'Smartpay A' to 'Smartpay Fuse'. • we have migrated the contact centre, the outdoor learning booking system, the planning and building standards portal, adult education booking and the Yakara mobile payment system.
 Total Mobile (Housing Repairs and Mobile Working) Phase 2 delivered a new mobile workforce management solution for Empty Homes and Gas Servicing and further enhancements to the Repairs archiving system Activity surrounding Phase 3 to bring further efficiencies is now in flight Payment Gateway Upgrade Project underway to migrate the Barclaycard payment gateway from 'Smartpay A' to 'Smartpay Fuse'.
-This covers online payments for a wide range of services including the contact centre, outdoor learning, planning applications, and the adult education programme.
-We successfully completed the final migration of the adult education booking system on to the new Barclaycard payment gateway in December.
-Further work will conclude in January to archive legacy data into a secure area and complete the project closure report.
-HIS (Homeless) Application Replacement We are continuing to work closely with Homelessness Services to provide early-life support for their new Northgate case management system.
-Further work is now planned for phase 2 of the project to automate processes and drive further efficiencies.
-Ensuring systems are fit for purpose: Departments to carry out audits of all their key systems Ensuring that the data we hold, is needed, accurate and up to date: Information Governance and departments to carry out audit Developing systems and staff capability to be responsive to changing business needs: Change process to ensure that futureproofing is always considered in terms of system agility and staff capacities Council Relationship Managers to attend Strategic meetings with Business areas to ensure any developments match the Digital strategy Rationalising our portfolio to reduce datasets, costs and improve sharing of data: Change process to always consider reuse ahead of off-theshelf, ahead of bespoke and new.
+This covers online payments for a wide range of services including the contact centre, outdoor learning, planning applications, and the adult education programme HIS (Homeless) Application Replacement Continue to work with Homelessness Services to provide early-life support for their new Northgate case management system.
+Further work is now planned for phase 2 of the project to automate processes and drive further efficiencies Ensuring systems are fit for purpose: Departments to carry out audits of all their key systems Ensuring that the data we hold, is needed, accurate and up to date: Information Governance and departments to carry out audit Developing systems and staff capability to be responsive to changing business needs: Change process to ensure that futureproofing is always considered in terms of system agility and staff capacities Council Relationship Managers to attend Strategic meetings with Business areas to ensure any developments match the Digital strategy Rationalising our portfolio to reduce datasets, costs and improve sharing of data: Change process to always consider re-use ahead of off-the-shelf, ahead of bespoke and new.
 Update and review "Council on a Page" Enterprise Architecture to uncover potential for rationalisation Review of RM Board attendance and outcomes Relationship Managers Embedded in Business area Strategic meetings Relationship Managers to identify other opportunities

-Governance

-A balanced governance model will provide flexibility with optimal discipline.
+Governance A balanced governance model will provide flexibility with optimal discipline.